dennisbirch/simple-analytics/README.md

 # SimpleAnalytics

 ### A lightweight analytics reporting package for iOS and macOS projects.
+You may want to gain the insights that analytics reporting can provide to your iOS or Mac app, but don't want to take on the unknowns, or potentially intrusive oversharing some third party analytics packages perform. _SimpleAnalytics_ is an alternative that puts all the control of what goes out, and who it goes to, into your hands.

-SimpleAnalytics allows you to capture user actions in your apps and submit them to a server you control or have access to, for processing and review.
+SimpleAnalytics allows you to capture user actions in your apps and submit them to a server you control or have access to.

 See the SimpleAnalyticsDemo project for a rudimentary example of using it in an Xcode project.